Paris bid for the 2024 Summer Olympics: Logo

 The bid logo was unveiled on 9 February 2016 at the Arc de Triomphe, The logo symbolises the dynamic ribbons colors of the Olympic rings shaping the iconic Eiffel Tower with the "2" and "4" represents the number "24" and the year "2024".
 The bid logo was designed by French agency Dragon Rouge.

 Slogan

-The slogan was launched on 3 February 2017, at the Eiffel Tower: Made For Sharing (French: "Venez Partager").
+The slogan was launched on 3 February 2017, at the Eiffel Tower: Made for Sharing (French: "Venez Partager").

 Promotion

 The bid was heavily promoted during the 2017 Tour de France.
-Members of the bid team assisted in presenting the yellow jersey to the race leader after each day's stage, and during the final day in Paris the riders rode through the Grand Palais (site of the fencing and taekwondo events) en route to the final laps on the Champs-Élysées (site of the road cycling events).
+Members of the bid team assisted in presenting the yellow jersey to the race leader after each day's stage, and during the final day in Paris the riders rode through the Grand Palais (site of the fencing and taekwondo events) en route to the final laps on the Champs-Élysées.
 Additionally, during stage 12 from Pau to Peyragudes, a special marker was placed at kilometer 2024 overall in the race to promote the bid.